-- If an obstetrician decides to utilize drugs or delivery instruments, it is important to ask the obstetrician how much experience she has with using the drugs or forceps and/or vacuum extractors.
+- If an obstetrician decides to utilize drugs or delivery instruments, it is important to ask the obstetrician how much experience they have with using the drugs or forceps and/or vacuum extractors.
 This is particularly true when it comes to delivery instruments, which are very risky.
 C-section risks and benefits must also be thoroughly discussed.

 In addition to proper fetal monitoring, the mother must also be properly monitored.
 A mother’s blood pressure, heart rate, and physical signs (such as abdominal and back pain and lack of fetal movement) can give important information regarding impending or current fetal distress.

-These questions above are a lot to remember, and friends, family or the mother’s birthing partner should feel free to ask as well.
-It is very important to play an active role during pregnancy, labor and delivery.
+These questions above are a lot to remember, and friends, family, or the mother’s birthing partner should feel free to ask them as well.
+It is very important to play an active role during pregnancy, labor, and delivery.
 In our FAQ section, we discuss tests that should be performed during pregnancy and labor to help ensure the health of the baby.

 Reiter & Walsh, P.C. | Trusted Detroit, Michigan Birth Injury Attorneys

-Mistakes made during pregnancy, labor, delivery and the neonatal period can result in devastating, permanent injuries.
+Mistakes made during pregnancy, labor, delivery, and the neonatal period can result in devastating injuries.
 Birth injury victims often go on to require significant lifelong care resources.
-If your child was diagnosed with a permanent disability, such as cerebral palsy, hypoxic ischemic encephalopathy (HIE), PVL, intellectual disabilities or developmental delays, the award-winning attorneys at Reiter & Walsh ABC Law Centers can help.
-Our national birth trauma law firm has numerous multi-million dollar verdicts and settlements for cases handling hypoxic ischemic encephalopathy (HIE), cerebral palsy, premature birth, labor and delivery errors, and birth injuries.
+If your child was diagnosed with a permanent disability, such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy (CP), periventricular leukomalacia (PVL), and intellectual and developmental disabilities, the award-winning attorneys at Reiter & Walsh ABC Law Centers can help.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success.
 We encourage you to reach out to our team for a free legal consultation.